P0667

 5. 5

-Compare ambient and coolant temperatures to the reported internal PCM temperature using live data if supported.
+Compare the reported internal temperature to ambient and coolant temperature using live data if supported.

 6. 6